Developments in atypical work

 The project has five subprojects.
 The first three subprojects are quantitative and will use register data, AKU and other relevant surveys.
 The two last subprojects uses a qualitative (4) and legal (5) approach to the same questions that we ask in the quantitative part.

 - Reprt: Atypisk arbeid i Norge, 1995–2018: Omfang, arbeidstakervelferd og overgangsrater

 - Feature story: Forskere med ny studie: Det er ikke blitt mindre vanlig å være fast ansatt

-The project has been approved by our Data Protection Officer NSD.
+The project has been approved by our Data Protection Officer SIKT.
 A DPIA has been carried out.
 The project includes the project Alternative Work Arrangements and Worker Welfare (ALTWORK).

 This project receives data from various public registers from Statistics Norway.
 The researchers do not receive information that directly identifies you, such as name, social security number, postal address or the like.
 If you believe that the project, for example in its publications, still identifies you, you can complain to the Privacy Ombudsman.
 The Data Protection Officer will assist you and possibly arrange for changes in collaboration with the project manager.
 For questions about the processing of privacy information in this project, contact our Data Protection Officer.